 If you would like to ask a question, please send an email to Q&A@herbaladjunct.com.
-We will try to address as many questions as we can.
+We will try to address as many questions as we can on this page.

 Below are the short answers to the most common questions we receive.

 Most are followed by links to a full article in the blog section with much greater detail on the subject.

 - What is dietary ketosis?

 - What are the rules for ketogenic diets?